My 6 rules for ultimate peak-health and elite-fitness.

 Minimalism

-I hope this frank insight into my own experience may help you, even if it's just a little bit!
+I hope this candid look at my own experience might benefit you, even if only a little!

 ALWAYS CONSULT A DOCTOR BEFORE UNDERGOING ANY NEW DIET OR FITNESS REGIME.